Top of page

 What should I do if your crawler causes problems with my site?

-The Library or its agent always tries to politely crawl sites in order to minimize server impact.
-Occasionally there may be problems.
+The Library or its agent categorically crawls sites politely, in order to minimize server impact.
+The various speed settings are explained in the Heritrix 3 — Configuring Crawl Jobs documentation.
+Problems are rare but may occur.
 Please contact us immediately if you have problems or questions.

 My site has a password-protected area that requires a user ID and password.
 Will this protected content be archived?